FrancisVila/MFT_convert/content/en/docs/TransferCFT/internal_a_m_start_here/user_rights_overview/user_rights_copilot.md

     "title": "3.
 Define client user rights ", "linkTitle": "3.
 Define client user rights",
     "weight": "230"
-}This section describes the `copilot.misc.createprocessasuser` parameter.
+}This section describes the copilot.misc.createprocessasuser parameter.

-**When using {{< TransferCFT/centralgovernancename  >}}**
+****When using Central Governance{{< TransferCFT/centralgovernancename  >}}****

-By default this parameter is set to NO and user authentication is controlled by .
+By default this parameter is set to NO and user authentication is controlled by Central Governance.
 Setting this to YES allows system user authentication via a client, such as web services, if there were a Central Governance failure.
-This setup requires that users be known on both the system and on , meaning an LDAP directory.
+This setup requires that users be known on both the system and on Central Governance, meaning an LDAP directory.

 > **Note**
 >
 > Configuration changes should be managed by Central Governance.

-**When using standalone {{< TransferCFT/transfercftname  >}}**
+****When using standalone Transfer CFT{{< TransferCFT/transfercftname  >}}****

 When set to YES, user authentication is controlled by the system where Transfer CFT is installed and the Transfer CFT Copilot server starts a process under the connected user.
 Note that the default value is platform specific.
 When set to NO, actions made on the configuration are done with the user that **started** the Transfer CFT Copilot server.